Introduction to the tax system

 The UK government also uses tax to fund various public services, including healthcare and welfare benefits.

 The UK has many taxes.
-Some are known as ‘direct’ taxes because they are usually obvious amounts such as income tax which you can see being taken from your pay or have to pay direct to HM Revenue & Customs (HMRC).
+Some are known as ‘direct’ taxes because they are usually obvious amounts such as income tax which you can see being taken from your pay or have to pay direct to HMRC.
 Other direct taxes include corporation tax, capital gains tax and inheritance tax.

 There are also ‘indirect’ taxes.
 The most well-known example of an indirect tax is value added tax (VAT).
 This is less obvious than a direct tax as it is included in the price of things that you buy.